The Big Picture (painting)

 The Opening of the First Parliament of the Commonwealth of Australia by H.R.H.
-The Duke of Cornwall and York (later H.M.
-King George V), May 9, 1901, more commonly known in Australia as The Big Picture, is a 1903 painting by the Australian artist Tom Roberts.
-The painting, measuring 304.5 × 509.2 cm, or roughly 10 by 17 feet, depicts the opening of the first Parliament of Australia at the Royal Exhibition Building in Melbourne on 9 May 1901.
+The Duke of Cornwall and York, May 9, 1901, more commonly known in Australia as The Big Picture, is a 1903 painting by the Australian artist Tom Roberts.
+The painting, measuring 304.5 × 509.2 cm, or roughly 10 by 17 feet, depicts the opening of the first Parliament of Australia at the Royal Exhibition Building in Melbourne on 9 May 1901 by Prince George, Duke of Cornwall and York.

 The painting is part of the Royal Collection but has been on permanent loan to the Parliament of Australia since 1957.
 The work, currently on display in Parliament House, Canberra, has been described by Andrew Mackenzie as "...undoubtedly the principal work of art recording Australia's Parliamentary History."

 Background

 On 1 January 1901, after decades of debates and negotiations, the colonies on the Australian continent formed a federation.
 While the new Constitution of Australia called for a new capital to be constructed, away from the major cities, Melbourne was chosen to act as the temporary seat of government.
 Elections were held for the first Parliament of Australia and on 9 May 1901, the new parliament was sworn in at the Royal Exhibition Building in Melbourne.

 The opening of the new parliament was seen as a historic and momentous occasion with King Edward VII's son, the Duke of Cornwall and York (later George V) coming to Australia to officially open the new parliament on behalf of the King.
 To appropriately capture the occasion, the "Australian Art Association", a consortium of private benefactors, sought to commission a painting of the event as a "gift to the nation".
 Their motives were not entirely altruistic; the consortium hoped to profit by selling prints.
 Roberts was not the consortium's first choice, with J. C. Waite initially preferred.